Review: Wireless headsets from Logitech, Audio-Technica, SteelSeries, HyperX and more – TechCrunch

 The Razers look heavy but aren’t — it varies day to day but I think they’re definitely competing for “most comfortable” with the A-Ts and SteelSeries.
 The cups feel spacious and have a nice seal, making for a very isolated listening experience.
 Adjustment is done with the wires attached to the cups, which is nothing special — I kind of wish this setup would let you adjust the cant as well as the height.
 The material is like the Logitechs — prone to fingerprints, though a little less so, in my experience.

 Their controls are very well designed and laid out, all on one side.
 The protruding (system-independent) volume knob may seem odd at first but you’ll love it soon.
 The one big notch or click indicates exactly 50%, which is super useful for quick “calibration,” and turning the knob is smooth yet resistant enough that I never once accidentally changed it.
-Meanwhile there are conveniently placed and distinguishable buttons for mute and power, and ports for the detachable mic, charge cord, and 3.5mm input.
+Meanwhile there are conveniently placed and distinguishable buttons for mute and power, and ports for the detachable mic, charge cord and 3.5mm input.

 I’m hard pressed to think of any downsides to the Blackshark except that it doesn’t work with consoles.